Jerricks/Dashboard-/README.md

 # Dashboard-

-ProDashboard Project is a on-site project to display all the Reviews scraped from different Website on our company's Website
+ProDashboard Project is a on-site project to display all the Reviews scraped from different Website on our company's Website.